Boundaries in Relationships (Part I)

 I believe the two most pivotal skills for being in healthy relationships are boundaries and self-esteem.
 They are the foundation from which everything else flourishes.
 This post is going to address boundaries.
 Because boundaries are complex and so pivotal, beware that this is a longer-than-usual post…

 Okay, so what are boundaries?
 Boundaries are a system of protection.
 They are meant to protect us as well as those around us.
-I like to see them as an imaginary bubble we encapsulate ourselves in.
-This bubble is strong enough to keep harmful comments, energies, insults, etc., out, yet permeable enough to allow constructive criticism, authentic feedback, and kind comments in.
+I like to see them as an mosquito net we encapsulate ourselves in.
+This net is strong enough to keep harmful comments, energies, insults, etc., (I.e. mosquitos) out, yet permeable enough to allow constructive criticism, authentic feedback, and true comments (I.e. air) in.

 Let me use the “kick the dog” story (only I’ll use a different term than kick).
 Say Tom comes home and had a terrible day at work.
 He’s angry and fed up with everything.
 The dog comes up to greet him and Tom shoves the dog to the side and says, “Stupid dog!”
 Now is this because the dog’s a stupid dog?
 No. It’s because Tom is having a bad day and he thinks that bad day justifies his cruelty.
 His comment has nothing to do with the dog; it has everything to do with Tom.

 Learn to decipher what to take in and what to keep out.
 It’s important that we don’t only let in “nice” feedback.
 When we are given feedback that is hard to hear, we need to be careful to not just block it out.
 If the feedback is honest, it is in our best interest to let it in and look at it.
 We do this even when we don’t like what we hear.
 If there’s truth to it, taking it in and looking at it will help us in our present and future relationships.
+Feedback is a gift and works like air to us–it helps us grow.
 We take things in from a place of humility, knowing that we are human just like everyone else.
-(In a future post I will write about how to do this in conjunction with self-esteem).

 For now, remember that you don’t want to keep everything out because that would be a wall, not a boundary.
 Nor do you want to let everything in because that would be boundary-less.
 Neither of these are healthy boundaries.